Ish Sodhi

-Inderbir Singh "Ish" Sodhi (born 31 October 1992) is a New Zealand cricketer born in Punjab, India who represents the New Zealand national cricket team in all formats, and Canterbury in domestic cricket.
+Inderbir Singh "Ish" Sodhi (born 31 October 1992) is a New Zealand cricketer who represents the New Zealand national cricket team in all formats, and Canterbury in domestic cricket.
 He bowls right-arm leg spin, and bats right-handed.
-He reached the no.1 ranking for T20I bowlers in January 2018, jumping from no. 10 at the end of the previous year.
+He reached the no.1 ranking for T20I bowlers in January 2018, jumping from no.10 at the end of the previous year.
+He was a part of the New Zealand squad to finish as runners-up at the 2019 Cricket World Cup.

 Early life

-Sodhi is ethnic Punjabi and was born in Ludhiana, India to a Sikh family.
-He moved to Papatoetoe, New Zealand with his family when he was four years old.
+Sodhi is an ethnic Punjabi and was born in Ludhiana, India to a Sikh family.
+His grandmother hail from Lahore in Pakistan pre-partition.
+He moved to Papatoetoe, New Zealand, with his family when he was four years old.
 He attended Papatoetoe High School.

 Domestic and T20 career

 Sodhi made his debut for Northern Districts in the 2012–13 Plunket Shield season.

 In 2017, Sodhi was not named in the Test squad against Bangladesh, which enabled him to play for Adelaide Strikers as an injury replacement for Chris Jordan.
-On 18 January in his third game for the Strikers, he ended the match with figures of 6/11 off 3.3 overs to win the match for the Strikers and Man of the Match.
+On 18 January, in his third game for the Strikers, he ended the match with figures of 6/11 off 3.3 overs to win the match for the Strikers and Man of the Match.
 These are the second-best figures in Big Bash history after Lasith Malinga's 6/7 from 4 overs between the Melbourne Stars and Perth Scorchers.

 He was the leading wicket-taker in the 2018–19 Plunket Shield season, with 36 dismissals in seven matches.
 He was released by the Rajasthan Royals ahead of the 2020 IPL auction.
 In July 2020, he was named in the St Kitts & Nevis Patriots squad for the 2020 Caribbean Premier League.
+After 10 seasons with Northern Districts, Sodhi moved to Canterbury in New Zealand domestic competitions from the 2022/2023 season onwards.

+In June 2023, Sodhi joined Somerset for their Vitality Blast campaign to fill gaps in the squad left by the injuries of Peter Siddle and Roelof van der Merwe.
+He took three wickets in the final helping Somerset win by 14 runs.